rki-mf1/sonar/apps/cli/README.md

 ### 1.1 Conda (Package manager)

-- please visit [Miniconda](https://docs.anaconda.com/free/miniconda/) for download and installation
-- please visit [Bioconda](https://bioconda.github.io/) for download and installation
+We recommend [miniforge](https://conda-forge.org/download/), but other conda disributions will work as well.

 ### 1.2 Install sonar-backend

-please visit [sonar-backend](https://github.com/rki-mf1/apps/backend) for download and installation
+Please visit [sonar-backend](https://github.com/rki-mf1/apps/backend) for download and installation

 ## 2. Sonar-cli Setup